piuswong-vx/sandbox-rpi/README.md

 * Run the long-term testing with paper feeder and sensors integrated.

-	* This runs the default program that also sends alerts to an email.
+	* This following comman runs the default program that also sends alerts to an email if misfeeds or an end of paper stack is detected.
 It requires setting up the proper `.env` parameters for email exchange.  (*If using a Gmail address, make sure to set up 2FA, and use an app password.*):

 		```shell
 		python runPaperStack-misfeedAlerts.py